 Knowing when it is time for withdrawal from dysfunctional attorney-client relationships.

 Planning For What You Did Last Summer

 If you are a first or second-year law student, you cannot afford to return to school in September without a long list of the things you did this summer to better position yourself to ultimately get a job in this tough economy.

 Pssst, Buddy—Wanna Buy a Client?

 As traditional advertising methods wane, lawyers are getting excited by new methods of attracting clients through the internet.
 All those potential clients out there, yearning to find the lawyer of their dreams — all they need is a little encouragement.
 A little channelling.
 A system of connecting clients with lawyers.
 And lawyers will be eager to pay to have pre-screened clients sent their way — as long as they do not violate any ethics rules.

-As I surf around the blawgosphere, I have noticed that it seems to be in vogue for solo and small firm attorneys to take potshots at large law firms.
 If one read only the solo blawgs, it would seem all large law firms are lumbering, inefficient, selfish behemoths, so knocked off balance by this recession that they are about to keel over and smash their marble conference room tables.
-Then all the solo munchkins would come out of their hiding places in brightly colored garb, sing songs of freedom, and sign up all of the large firms’ former clients.